phendges7/TripleTen-TeacherForOneDay/README.md

 ## English

 This repository contains educational resources and SQL exercises designed for the "Teacher For One Day" project at [TripleTen](https://www.linkedin.com/school/tripleten-brasil/posts/?feedView=all).
-The materials are intended to help students learn and practice database concepts such as creating tables, populating them, updating records, and deleting data.
+The materials are intended to help students learn and practice database basic concepts such as creating tables, populating them, updating records, and deleting data.

 ### Contents